RawMeat3000/edge_optimizer/README.md

 ![image](https://github.com/RawMeat3000/edge_optimizer/assets/5659157/f616f859-031a-4d64-92c1-ca1b94dcdf82)

 Feature 2 - Fixing "hard" edges that inflate vertex counts during rendering.
 These usually happen when assets get exported/re-imported using wrong settings or via formats like OBJ which don't support smoothing very well.
+This was a shockingly common issue in the production of Call of Duty: WWII.
+It happened most often in characters, likely due to artists moving the model data between apps like Maya and Zbrush often and losing information.

 Before - When debugging tangent directions, you may notice that some of the blue vectors point multiple directions per vertex.
 This results in duplicated vertices and inflated asset costs.

-Vert count: 1596
+Vertices: 1596

-Normal count: 5706
+Normals: 5706

 ![image](https://github.com/RawMeat3000/edge_optimizer/assets/5659157/b28648d4-8bd6-4eb9-a7d9-b4fc95e37d63)

 After - There should only be as many tangents as there are normals, roughly.
 The model is fixed.

-Vert count: 1596
+Vertices: 1596

-Normal count: 1608
+Normals: 1608 (~3x reduction from before)

 ![image](https://github.com/RawMeat3000/edge_optimizer/assets/5659157/a0837c22-d107-45b5-a7e1-346353b8e0fa)